Generalizations of Koga's version of the Wiener-Ikehara theorem

 We are now ready to show Theorem \ref{KWIthmain}.
 We will do so with the aid of Corollary \ref{KWI exact theorem}.
 Observe that it suffices to prove \eqref{KWI conclusion}, since once this is established \eqref{KWI eq limit Laplace} automatically holds by the familiar real Abelian result for Laplace transforms.

-We first claim that any of our assumptions imply that $U$ admits a boundary distribution on $1+i\mathbb{R}$.
+The first part of our proof consists in showing that any of our assumptions imply that $U$ admits a boundary distribution on $1+i\mathbb{R}$.
 This is actually our hypothesis away from the boundary point $s=1$, where we even have the stronger $L_{loc}^{1}$-boundary behavior.
 So, we must then still establish the existence of a boundary distribution in a boundary neighborhood of 1.
-We notice that the bound \eqref{KWI eq dbv} is actually equivalent to it (cf. Section \ref{KWI Tauberian lemmas}).
-Let us verify that \eqref{KWI eq dbv} also remains valid under either assumption (B.1) or (B.2).
-Let $\Phi:\mathbb{D}\to\Omega$ be a conformal equivalence between the unit disc and a region $\Omega\subset\{s: \: \Re e\: s>1\}$ whose boundary is a smooth Jordan curve that meets the line $\Re e\:s=1$ in a closed segment containing $s=1$ and inside the interval $1+i(-\lambda,\lambda)$.
-Set $V=U\circ\Phi$.
-If $(B.1)$ holds, then $V(z)+c$ is a non-negative harmonic function.
-On the other hand, if (B.2) is satisfied, $V$ belongs to the harmonic Hardy space $h^{1}(\mathbb{D})$, as inferred from\footnote{Theorem 10.1 is only stated for analytic functions in \cite[p.~168]{durenBook}, but the proof given there applies to harmonic functions as well.} \cite[Theorem~10.1, p.~168]{durenBook} and \cite[Theorem 3.5, p.~48]{PommerenkeBook}.
-Hence \cite[Theorem~1.1, p.~2]{durenBook}, $V$ is a Poisson-Stieltjes integral, whence we readily obtain the bound
+We need some preparation for it.